Restorative Dentistry in Carmel, IN

 Dental Crowns & Bridges

-Dental crowns are a commonly used restoration that offer solutions to repair damaged or decayed teeth, improve the appearance of teeth cosmetically, restore teeth treated with root canal therapy, and replace teeth as part of fixed bridges or dental implant supported tooth replacement.
-A dental crown fits over the top of the damaged tooth, restoring shape and function and preserving remaining healthy dental structure.
+Dental crowns are commonly used to repair damaged or decayed teeth, improve the appearance of teeth, restore teeth treated with root canal therapy, and replace teeth as part of fixed bridges or dental implant supported tooth replacement.
+A dental crown fits over the top of the damaged tooth, restoring shape, function, and preserving the remaining healthy dental structure.
 In most cases, the process requires two appointments to complete, but we also offer single visit dental crowns using the CEREC system.
-Regardless of how the crowns are placed, the process starts with a preparation of the tooth.
+Regardless of how the crowns are placed, the process starts with the preparation of the tooth.
 We remove any decay and smooth damaged areas in order for the crown to be fitted comfortably.
 Then, we take an impression of the prepared tooth which is used by a ceramics lab or, in the case of CEREC, by our chairside milling unit to craft the dental crown.
-Patients receiving a same day crown then have their restoration placed immediately.
-Those who have chosen traditional dental crowns will need to be fitted with a temporary restoration and return to exchange it for their custom crown in a few weeks.
+Patients receiving a same-day crown than have their restoration placed immediately.
+Those who have chosen traditional dental crowns will need to be fitted with a temporary and return to exchange it for their custom crown in a few weeks.
 Fixed bridges use dental crowns placed over surrounding healthy teeth to replace one or more lost teeth.

 For years, silver-colored amalgam fillings have been the standard in restoring damaged or decayed teeth.
 Our team offers a more cosmetically appealing alternative: tooth-colored composite resin fillings.
 Sometimes referred to as direct fillings, the restoration is placed and shaped directly onto the damaged tooth and hardened into position, creating a solid bond between the composite resin and the natural dental structure.
 Unlike traditional fillings, which expand and contract due to changes in temperature, tooth-colored fillings provided added stability, preserving dental structure longer.